 Quick, low carb breakfast options can be a tricky thing to master.
 When you think of a grab and go breakfast it generally consists of muffins or pastries.
 Lighter options might include yogurt and fruit, but if you are watching your carbs even those can add up quickly.

 These delicious sausage cheese balls are a great keto breakfast on the go!
 Even better, they are packed with protein and are super easy to prepare.

 Plus, they are KETO and gluten free.
 They freeze and reheat really well so you can add them to your meal prep list!
-Some of my other keto meal prep favorites are this Keto Lemon Chia Seed Pudding (two flavors here and so easy) and these Keto Pizza Bites, they seriously couldn’t be any easier!
+Some of my other keto meal prep favorites are this Keto Lemon Chia Seed Pudding (two flavors here and so easy), these Keto Pizza Bites, and these Spinach and Cheese Bites.
+They seriously couldn’t be any easier!